 Critical thinking: Graphic novels reinforce critical thinking in a number of ways.
 Abstract concepts such as inference, metaphor, and social context are often difficult concepts for kids to comprehend.
-They are usually taught through classroom discussions, which pose a distinct challenge for visual learners, for students with weak language skills, or for concrete learners with weak higher-order cognitive skills.
-Graphic novels can help by:
+They are usually taught through classroom discussions, which pose a distinct challenge for visual learners, students who have weak language skills, or concrete learners who have weak higher-order cognitive skills.
+Graphic novels help in the following ways:

-- Verbal and visual cues in graphic novels aid comprehension and inference. - Visual details help explain and reinforce content and abstract messages. - Visual and verbal cues empower readers to compare and contrast how vital information is presentenced. - Metaphors permeate graphic novels, and the visual and verbal pairing makes them more obvious, more concrete, easier to understand, and more relatable. - Sequential presentation of text and images provides natural opportunities for scaffolding and comprehension. - Graphic novels' gutters offer natural breaks in which readers can pause to evaluate what they just read, making sure they comprehend events and character motives. - Information (and story) gaps between the panels require active problem solving as readers extrapolate what is missing. - Short bits of text make it easier for readers to recognize the main ideas.
+- Verbal and visual cues in graphic novels aid comprehension and inference. - Visual details help explain and reinforce content and abstract messages. - Visual and verbal cues empower readers to compare and contrast how vital information is presented. - Visual and verbal cues aid recognition of and comprehension of temporal, physical, and social relationships. - Metaphors permeate graphic novels, and the visual and verbal pairing makes them more obvious, more concrete, easier to understand, and more relatable. - Sequential presentation of text and images provides natural opportunities for scaffolding and comprehension. - Graphic novels' gutters offer natural breaks, during which readers can pause to evaluate what they just read and make sure they comprehend events and character motives. - Information (and story) gaps between the panels require active problem solving as readers extrapolate what is missing. - Short bits of text make it easier for readers to recognize the main ideas. - The combination of images and short bits of text encourages understanding, particularly among ESL students and reluctant readers.